therandomuser03/sem5-notes/New Folder/README.md

 ## ESP :

-### syllabus based on GATE syllabus
+### Syllabus based on GATE syllabus

 ---

 ## Constitution of India :

 ### The syllabus is based on the notes provided in Google Classroom.
-You can access the notes from here
+You can access the notes from [here](https://github.com/therandomuser03/sem5-notes/tree/main/Notes/Constitution%20of%20India)